KerbalMissile/QuantaRocket/CONTRIBUTING.md

 5. Submit a pull request

-If you're new to GitHub or open source, don’t worry – I was too!
+If you're new to GitHub or open source, don’t worry, I was too!
 Just try your best and I’ll help you out.

 ---